ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/expiration.markdown

 We do not filter expired documents on load/query/indexing time, so need to a aware that the document might be still there after it expires up to the delete frequency interval timefarme.

 ## More details
 Internally we track each document with `@expires` property in the metadata, even if the expiration feature it turned off.
-T his way once the expirtaion feature is turned on we can delete all expired documents easily.
+This way once the expirtaion feature is turned on we can delete all expired documents easily.

 {NOTE Metadata properties starting with `@` are internal for RavenDB use, you should not use `@expires` property in metadata for other purpose than the built in expiration feature. /}

+You can turn on and off the revisions feature whlie the database is already live with data.